martylamb/bookmartian/doc/queries.md

   * `is:untagged` - results will be limited to only those bookmarks with no tags.

-  * `is:secure` - only results with the protocol "https" will be returned
+  * `is:secure` - only results with secure protocol schemes (e.g. "https", "sftp") will be returned

+  * `is:unsecure` - only results WITHOUT secure protocol schemes will be returned

   * `site:foo.com` - results will be limited to only those bookmarks with urls hosted at foo.com or its subdomains (e.g. searching for "foo.com"